Member-only story

 however, challenges are still the notion. so, how does turborama challenge the idea of “textile” and its lifecycle? cogné reveals how turborama is involved in enhancing people’s lives as an object, and material making practice.

-“turborama it is adapted to user needs, as it is customizable to fit in intermediate, temporary, or permanent areas. made only from ropes and plastic sheath, it is hand-knotted, which allows for variations in rhythms, colors, and density, and can be placed in many different…
+“turborama it is adapted to user needs, as it is customizable to fit in intermediate, temporary, or permanent areas. made only from ropes and plastic sheath, it is hand-knotted, which allows for variations in rhythms, colors, and density, and can be placed in many different combinations and dimensions. the plastic sheath made of polypropylene is traditionally used to protect electric cables.”

 --